-She has served as agency Accreditation Manager since 2016.
+She served as agency Accreditation Manager since 2016.
 As Accreditation Manager her tasks include overseeing both state accreditation (PLEAC) and CALEA accreditation programs, updating policies to ensure compliance with standards changes and best practices, and the development and implementation of required trainings.
-In addition to accreditation Ofc.
-Lewis acts as the Department’s grant writer/coordinator, is a certified physical fitness instructor, and is a member of the Department’s Hostage Negotiations Team.
+In addition to accreditation, Sgt.
+Lewis served as the Department’s grant writer/coordinator, is a certified physical fitness instructor, and is a member of the Department’s Hostage Negotiations Team.
 Ofc.
 Lewis has received training as both an Accreditation Manager and Accreditation Assessor.
-She has performed numerous mock assessments, and has been an Assessor for the Pennsylvania Law Enforcement Accreditation Commission of the Pennsylvania Chiefs of Police Association.
+She has performed numerous mock assessments and has been an Assessor for the Pennsylvania Law Enforcement Accreditation Commission of the Pennsylvania Chiefs of Police Association.
 She holds a Master of Arts in Organizational Leadership from the University of Valley Forge and a Bachelor of Arts degree in History from West Chester University of Pennsylvania.

-John D. String is a Lieutenant with the Lower Merion Township Police Department in Montgomery County, PA.
-He is currently assigned to the Department’s Patrol Division as a Watch Commander and held previous positions with the Department's Staff and Inspections Unit, Canine Unit and served as a Field Training Officer.
+John D. String is currently the Chief of Police for Narberth Borough.
+In addition to managing the police department, he is the Director of Public Safety for the Borough as well.
+Prior to this role, John was a Lieutenant with the Lower Merion Township Police Department in Montgomery County, PA.
+He was assigned to the Department’s Patrol Division as a Watch Commander and held previous positions with the Department's Staff and Inspections Unit, Canine Unit, and served as a Field Training Officer.

 He is a graduate of Northwestern University’s School of Police Staff and Command, the MALEEDS Regional Command College located at Princeton University, and completed FBI-LEEDA’s Leadership Trilogy training, Penn State University’s POSIT course, and several additional leadership and liability training courses.
 In 2016 he was trained as an accreditation manager and then as an assessor in 2017.